 - Avoid blow drying as it can dry out the hair.

-As highlighted earlier, dryness is one of the main causes of hair breakage.
+As mentioned earlier, dryness is one of the main causes of hair breakage.
 To combat breakage, moisturise by following the LOC and LCO methods.

 When it comes to deciding on how to style your hair, as well as considering what you'll be doing throughout the week, you may want to factor in your hair goals (if you have any).